-An application was received from Parmalat Australia Pty Ltd, on 25 June 2003 seeking approval for the use of tall oil phytosterols (TOPs) as novel food ingredients in low-fat milk products under Standard 1.5.1 - Novel Foods - of the Australia New Zealand Food Standards Code (the Code).
+An Application was received from Parmalat Australia Pty Ltd, on 25 June 2003 seeking approval for the use of tall oil phytosterols (TOPs) as novel food ingredients in low-fat milk under Standard 1.5.1 - Novel Foods of the Code.
 The Application is cost-recovered and designated as a Category 3.